 In extreme cold weather mittens are much warmer than gloves, though by the time you have a couple of bulky pairs on to make your fingers lovely and toasty, your dexterity falls dramatically, so it depends on what you're doing.
 Skiing or skidooing for instance and mittens will be fine, if you are taking photographs you'll find things more difficult.

-When your feet are cold, cover your head." -
+your feet are cold, cover your head." - Inuit saying

 You can lose about 20% of your body heat through your head, the quickest way of warming up your whole body is to put on a hat of some kind and having an extra hat in your pocket is always a good idea in cold conditions so that you can put it on when you stop walking/climbing to maintain your temperature even though your exertions are less.
 In cold conditions you will have an outer shell layer that has a hood whether it is insulated or not, your hat/s should add flexibility so you have a variety of insulation levels according to your activity or lack thereof.

 Your hat should be able to cover your ears which can very quickly become painfully cold in Antarctica's biting wind.
 This can be a beanie type hat that you can pull down over your ears, or it can be one with ear-flaps that can be pulled or rolled down when needed.
 My preference is for a fleece hat in wind-stopper fabric with fold down ear-flaps like the one to the right, small enough to easily stuff in a pocket with warmth far better than you'd expect for the size.
 Balaclavas can be good too, they roll up to look like a normal hat, but can be pulled down and then put your hood up over them too when it gets colder.

 While your hood will be wind-proof, you don't necessarily want to have it up all the time, a wind-proof hat can be far more convenient and give better visibility and freedom of movement, saving your hood until it is really necessary.